Continually Updated Clinical Reference

 Early treatments, in the age of modern management, included prescription mercury, iodides, guaiacum, or arsenicals with bismuth (1909); suspension therapy; and fever therapy induced from malaria.
 The malariotherapy (fever therapy), ironically, was heralded as a revolutionary breakthrough, despite itself being a fatal disease.
 This was widely adopted treatment until the introduction of penicillin (PCN) in the 1950s; even then, the malariotherapy was thought to increase the penetration of PCN into the cerebrospinal fluid (CSF).
 Suspension therapy was a therapeutic fad endorsed by prominent neurologists and publicized widely in professional journals.
 It involved suspending patients by their necks in a complex apparatus.
 After it was shown to induce cervicospinal disease, suspension therapy was discredited and abandoned in less than 2 years.

 Syphilis is a sexually transmitted disease caused by Treponema pallidum.
 Human beings are the only host.
-It is of great chronicity; it is systemic from the onset; it is distinguished by florid manifestations in every structure of the body on one hand and years of completely asymptomatic latency on the other.
+It is of great chronicity, is systemic from the onset, and is distinguished by florid manifestations in every structure of the body on one hand and years of completely asymptomatic latency on the other.

 Treponemes are spirochetes, which are thin, delicate, helically coiled organisms measuring 5-20 µm in length.
 They are readily destroyed by soap and water, drying, or temperatures higher than 42°C.